elscrijns/Ephys-Laminar/README.md

   Includes:     Functions that are used in the scripts below

+Starting with csc##.ncs files saved by the neuralynx cheetah system during recording

 1) batch_convertNCS2Dat.m : convertNCS2Dat.m converts the neuralynx NCS files to Matlab data files.
 The batch file runs this conversion on 6 overlapping groups of 7 channels.
 For each group a 'Channels ##-##' folder needs to be present where the .dat and .dat.mat files are saved for further analysis.

 2) batch_KlustaKwik.m : runs KlustaKwik.m as a batch job on a worker.
 The clustering is performed per channels-folder in python using the Klusta suite.